marcuslim835/co-opeDown/DeveloperGuide.md

 Player2 | Reference to Player_2
 Text List | A list of text under World Canvas that serves to display a unique number with every platform.
 Sum | A text object under Screen Canvas that displays the sum needed for the player to clear the stage.
+Instructions | A text object under Screen Canvas that displays the instructions for the stage.
 Max Random Number | Maximum number that any platform's value can take on Min Random Number A | Minimum number that the first correct platform's value can take on Min Random Number B | Minimum number that the second correct platform's value can take on